The structure of connected (graded) Hopf algebras revisited: Pseudo-comultiplications on connected graded algebras

 \section{Pseudo-comultiplications on connected graded algebras}

 The primary interest of this work is the structure of connected (graded) Hopf algebras.
-The techniques that employed or developed in this paper are aimed to deal with it.
-In our process, it turns out that the coassociativity of the comulplication plays no role in some key observations.
-In this section, we study the structure of connected graded algebras $A$ which admit algebra homomorphisms $A\to A\otimes A$ that share some features of the comultiplication of connected graded Hopf algerbas.
-One of the main tools is the Lyndon words reviewed in the previous section.
+The techniques employed or developed in this paper are aimed to deal with it.
+It turns out that the coassociativity of the comultiplication plays no role in some key observations.
+In this section, we study the structure of connected graded algebras $A$ which admit algebra homomorphisms $A\to A\otimes A$ that satisfy some features of the comultiplication of connected graded Hopf algebras.
+One of the main tools is the theory of Lyndon words reviewed in the previous section.

 Recall that a \emph{connected graded algebra} is an algebra $A$ on which a decomposition $A=\bigoplus_{n\geq 0}A_n$ is specified such that $A_0= k\, 1_A$ and $A_i\cdot A_j\subseteq A_{i+j}$ for $i,j\geq 0$.
 We write $A_+:= \bigoplus_{n\geq 1}A_n$ in the sequel.